timflytosky/simpleHC_SR04/README.md

 }
 ```

-> **Hint:** on Arduino uno, the echo pin needs to be 2 or 3.
+> **Hint:** on Arduino uno, the echo pin needs to be 2 or 3（because it use the `attachInterrupt` function).
 Look at https://docs.arduino.cc/language-reference/en/functions/external-interrupts/attachInterrupt/